No items found.

 At COP26, António Guterres, secretary-general of the United Nations, announced the establishment of a High-Level Expert Group to address net-zero commitments by non-State actors -- particularly businesses, financial institutions, cities, and regions.
 Addressing this, at COP27, the UNSG presented the Net zero report delivered by this committee.
 In his speech, he said:

 “A growing number of governments and non-state actors are pledging to be carbon-free – and obviously, that’s good news.
 The problem is that the criteria and benchmarks for these net-zero commitments have varying levels of rigor and loopholes wide enough to drive a diesel truck through.
+We must have zero tolerance for net-zero greenwashing.“

 “Second, on credibility, full and rapid decarbonization this decade is the ultimate test.
 Leaders from businesses, financial institutions, and local authorities need to present transition plans with their net-zero pledges.
 These plans should be publicly available, with detailed, concrete actions to meet all targets.
+Management must be accountable for delivering on these pledges.
+This means publicly advocating for decisive climate action and disclosing all lobbying activity.
+The absence of standards, regulations, and rigor in voluntary carbon market credits is deeply concerning. “

 From the SG’s expressive words, net zero emissions and decarbonization are the two principal aims for every organization on the planet for the next few years.
 We at Ambee are constantly thinking about effective ways to contribute to climactic intelligence.
 With our suite of APIs and products, we aim to provide the most accurate and hyperlocal environmental data to support the cause.
 With this year’s COP27, the world has realized that a lot more needs to be done before we can genuinely call ourselves net zero.
 The lack of standardization is crucial and must be dealt with promptly.
 It’s safe to say that Ambee is also thinking about net zero deeply.
 For a better understanding of our plans, contact us here.